Ronaldinho: Fluminense

 On 11 July 2015, Ronaldinho announced his return to Brazil and signed an 18-month contract with Fluminense, but on 28 September, Ronaldinho reached a mutual agreement with the club to terminate the deal.
 He made nine appearances during his two-month stint at the club, failing to impress and being heavily criticized by the fans.
 Fluminense sporting director Mario Bittencourt stated, "Ronaldinho asked us for a meeting.
-He respectfully told us he didn't feel he was able to perform as good as he wanted and that it was a bad situation for him.
+He respectfully told us he didn't feel he was able to perform as well as he wanted and that it was a bad situation for him.
 He made a great gesture in saying he wasn't being the player he felt he could be right now.
 I'll never speak about whether or not he is retiring.
 That's not something you say about a player of his calibre.
 He was always spectacular, as player and person."

 Futsal in India

 In July 2016, Ronaldinho played for the Goa 5′s, a futsal team from Goa in India, together with Ryan Giggs, Paul Scholes, Míchel Salgado, and Hernán Crespo as well as futsal player Falcão in the Premier Futsal League.
 After two games, he left India to be an ambassador of the 2016 Summer Paralympics in Rio de Janeiro.
 He was replaced by Cafu.

 From September to early October 2017, Ronaldinho joined the Delhi Dragons from Delhi in the Premier Futsal League.
 He scored 16 goals in eight games.